simonsobs/PSpipe/project/ACT_DR6/dr6_paper_plot.rst

     python results_plot_residuals.py post_likelihood_PACT_bin50.dict

-PACT is for the bestfit model of ACT + Planck.
+The first line will produce residual with respect to ACT and the second with respect to PACT, which is  the bestfit model for ACT + Planck.

-To plot the x-array TT power spectra together with their best fit model use
+To plot the x-array TT power spectra together with each components of their best-fit models (CIB/dust/tSZ/etc)

 .. code:: shell

     python results_multifrequency_components_TT.py post_likelihood_bin50.dict

-To plot the x-freq TT power spectra
+To plot the x-freq TT power spectra on a linear scale use

 .. code:: shell